Return of Title IV financial aid policy

 - Other Federal Loan or Grant Assistance

-When calculating the amount of Federal Title IV aid which is “earned,” we divide the number of calendar days the student has attended classes by the number of calendar days between the first day of classes and the last day of exams, excluding scheduled breaks of five days or longer during which no classes, exams or reading days are held.
+When calculating the amount of Federal Title IV aid which is “earned,” we divide the number of calendar days the student has attended classes by the number of calendar days between the first day of classes and the last day of exams, including weekends and holidays, but excluding scheduled breaks of five days or longer during which no classes, exams or reading days are held.
 That percentage is then multiplied by the total federal funds that the student was eligible for in that period of enrollment to determine how much federal aid the student is eligible for.
 The rest of the federal aid is considered “unearned.”
 If a student withdraws after 60 percent of the semester is completed, Federal Title IV aid is not returned to federal financial aid programs.